Developer Guide

 - inherits from both

-, which means it can be treated as either one (if only the functionality of only one is needed). - depends on some classes in the
+AddressBookStorageandUserPrefStorage, which means it can be treated as either one (if only the functionality of only one is needed). - depends on some classes in the

-component’s job is to save/retrieve objects that belong to theModel
+Modelcomponent (because theStoragecomponent’s job is to save/retrieve objects that belong to theModel)

-In the event that data saved in the json file is corrupted, the Storage
+In the event that data saved in the json file is corrupted, the Storage component will make a copy of the

 existing json file.

-, if the data is corrupted, JsonAddressBookStorage
+After the MainApp calls JsonAddressBookStorage#readAddressBook(), if the data is corrupted, JsonAddressBookStorage

-.
+will call the backup() method and make a copy of the addressbook.json.
 The copied file will be saved in the data

-directory in a file called backup.json
+directory in a file called backup.json.

-Users will still be able to use all features available, but the existing addressbook.json
+Users will still be able to use all features available, but the existing addressbook.json will be overwritten.

-After closing the application, users are able to go into the data
+After closing the application, users are able to go into the data directory and rectify the problem in backup.json

-before copying the information into addressbook.json
+before copying the information into addressbook.json.

 Common classes